Gore, Cronenworth lead Padres to 4-0 triumph over Brewers – KION546

 In his next plate appearance, Cronenworth drove a 1-1 changeup over the right-field wall for his fourth homer of the season.

+“I probably should have gone back to the slider there,” Ashby said.
+“That’s baseball.
+You have to make a better pitch there and learn from it.”

-San Diego’s victory once again kept Milwaukee’s Craig Counsell one win from matching Phil Garner’s record for wins by a Brewers manager.
+San Diego’s victory once again kept Counsell one win from matching Phil Garner’s record for wins by a Brewers manager.

 TRAINER’S ROOM